 How do you make the best decision for yourself about the vaccination?
 You weigh the known risks (risks of COVID-19 exposure, infection, and severe infection to you and your baby, and the risks of the vaccines – which are still not fully known) and benefits to yourself of being vaccinated (less worry about getting sick, being able to engage in more activities you enjoy, being able to see family and friends, and having help postpartum) and you reflect on what you’re most comfortable with .

-What we’ve learned so far about pregnancy and breastfeeding and COVID-19 is reassuring, but it should also motivate you to be diligent about your exposure throughout your pregnancy, which means taking precautionary measures like handwashing, social distancing, and masking seriously.
+What we’ve learned so far about pregnancy and breastfeeding and COVID-19 is reassuring, but it should also motivate you to be diligent about your exposure throughout your pregnancy, which means taking precautionary measures like social distancing, and masking seriously.
 In the coming months, this may get more difficult as more states ease restrictions, cases drop, and many friends and family members get the vaccine and return to “normal” life.

 Even if the people you want to see are fully vaccinated, it doesn’t mean the chance of transmission is zero.
 As a rule of thumb, continue to limit the number of people you’re exposed to and avoid large gatherings, continue to spend as much time together outdoors when around others and if around vaccinated individual indoors, wear masks; avoid poorly ventilated spaces, and if the people in your life are not vaccinated, I recommend following the same precautions experts have been recommending all year – which means masks and six feet of distance – to protect yourself from contracting the virus.

 I could go on and on about the many challenges pregnant women and new moms have faced this year.
 One thing I can say is this: I have hope.
-Cases in the United States have mostly plateaued and most medical professionals have been vaccinated, which means that healthcare settings are no longer hotspots for virus transmission the way they were last year this time.
+Cases in the United States are again lower, most medical professionals have been vaccinated, which means that healthcare settings are no longer hotspots for virus transmission the way they were last year this time.
 Another thing I can say with certainty is that pregnant women – and women in general – are fierce and powerful and the most important advocates for their own health and their own babies.
 You can and will make the best decision for yourself, and you’ll continue to monitor and evaluate the changing data, as will I. You have options.
 You can make the decision to get vaccinated, or you can choose not to.
 The choice is yours to make.
 There’s no right or wrong answer, and the decision is your business and your business alone.

 Centers for Disease Control and Prevention (CDC).
 Information about COVID-19 Vaccines for People who Are Pregnant or Breastfeeding.
 Updated Apr.
 28, 2021.